 We all are yearning for a system that instills our faith in examinations.
 Quite clearly, we are losing our confidence in the current pen-paper assessments, which appears to be no longer fit.
 Let us look at what dwindles the confidence of schools, colleges, universities, and training institutes in the traditional system of evaluation and marking.

 The more sought after the university, the more applications to screen.
 Every year, the universities are flooded with applications for various courses screening them through with written tests is a costly affair.
 In addition to this, a lot of effort gets consumed in shortlisting physical test facilities, added to this is the burden of making arrangements of invigilators, who are supposed to proctor far off test locations.

 The institutes face considerable challenges in managing the logistics and financial burden that comes in a package deal with the pen & paper.
-Disrupting the daily college life of the students to make space for exam centres adds the cherry on top.
+Disrupting the daily college life of the students to make space for exam centers adds the cherry on top.

-Imagine the plight of universities during exam days; it’s not only an evaluation of the students’ learnings but also the faculty, who are expected to manage and organise the examinations successfully.
+Imagine the plight of universities during exam days; it’s not only an evaluation of the students’ learnings but also the faculty, who are expected to manage and organize the examinations successfully.
 Accommodating hundreds of pupils: converting gyms & auditoriums into exam halls, looking for invigilators to proctor them, checking papers for hours and days to get the result out.
 Revaluation is another big concern, students often dissatisfied with the checking want their papers to be rechecked which would be nothing less than an added burden for the teachers, and the authenticity can still be a question mark for the students.

 Once students are ready to graduate from colleges, but before they do, comes the moment of placement drives, where there is an influx of companies looking to hire people.
 For hiring what’s required is assessments, and again, the age-old tradition of wasted time, effort, money begins.